Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: Basic assumption on the junction problem and the delay thermostat

 Let the junction be given by a finite number of co-planar half-lines $R_i$, $i=1,\dots,n$, originating from the same point $O$, and we consider the half-lines as closed, that is the point $O\in R_i$ for every $i$.
 On each branch $R_i$ we consider a one-dimensional coordinate $x\ge0$ such that $x(O)=0$.
 The state position may be then encoded by the pair $(x,i)$.
 In Sect.
 4, for convenience of notation, we will sometimes change the sign of $x$ .

 We consider a controlled evolution on such a star-shaped network, given by the following dynamics.
-On $R_i$ the system is driven by a continuous and bounded dynamics $f_i:\RR\times A\to\RR$, where $A$ is compact, with the standard Lipschitz assumption
+On $R_i$ the system is driven by a continuous and bounded dynamics $f_i:\RR\times A\to\RR$, with $A$ compact, $f_i$ Lipschitz and controllability holds: